Vera Rubin: Career

-For the next eleven years, Rubin held various academic positions.
-She served for a year as an Instructor of Mathematics and Physics at Montgomery College.
-From 1955 to 1965 she worked at Georgetown University as a research associate astronomer, lecturer (1959–1962), and finally, assistant professor of astronomy (1962–1965).
-She joined the Carnegie Institution of Washington (later called Carnegie Institute of Science) in 1965 as a staff member in the Department of Terrestrial Magnetism.
+For the next decade, Rubin held various short-term academic positions in the greater DC area.
+She served for a year as an instructor of Mathematics and Physics at Montgomery College, Maryland.
+Then from 1955 to 1965 she worked at Georgetown University as a research associate astronomer, lecturer (1959–1962), and finally, assistant professor of astronomy (1962–1965).

+In the latter position, from 1963, Rubin began a year-long collaboration with Geoffrey and Margaret Burbidge, during which she made her first observations of the rotation of galaxies while using the McDonald Observatory's 82-inch telescope.

+She joined the Carnegie Institution of Washington (later called Carnegie Institution of Science) in 1965 as a staff member in the Department of Terrestrial Magnetism.
 There she met her long-time collaborator, instrument-maker Kent Ford.
-Because she had young children, she did much of her work from home.

-In 1963, Rubin began a year-long collaboration with Geoffrey and Margaret Burbidge, during which she made her first observations of the rotation of galaxies while using the McDonald Observatory's 82-inch telescope.
-During her work at the Carnegie Institute, Rubin applied to observe at the Palomar Observatory in 1965, despite the fact that the building did not have facilities for women.
-She created her own women's restroom, sidestepping the lack of facilities available for her.
-She became the first female astronomer to observe there.
+During her work at the Carnegie Institution, Rubin applied to become the first female astronomer permitted to observe at the Palomar Observatory in 1965.

+An initiating faculty member of the Vatican Observatory Summer School (1986), Rubin continued this relationship through subsequent decades, providing dedication remarks for the opening of the VATT, the Vatican's telescope on Mount Graham.

+Rubin retired from the Carnegie Institute in 2014 as Senior Fellow of Astronomy in the Department of Terrestrial Magnetism.

+Research

-At the Carnegie Institution, Rubin began work related to her controversial thesis regarding galaxy clusters with Ford, making hundreds of observations using Ford's image-tube spectrograph.
+At the Carnegie Institution, Rubin began work related to her controversial thesis regarding galaxy clusters in tandem with Kent Ford, making hundreds of observations using Ford's image-tube spectrograph.
 This image intensifier allowed resolving the spectra of astronomical objects that were previously too dim for spectral analysis.
+A decade of observations coalesced in the shared discovery of the Rubin-Ford effect, with publication first appearing in 1976.

+Rubin–Ford effect

 The Rubin–Ford effect, an apparent anisotropy in the expansion of the Universe on the scale of 100 million light years, was discovered through studies of spiral galaxies, particularly the Andromeda Galaxy, chosen for its brightness and proximity to Earth.
-The idea of peculiar motion on this scale in the universe was a highly controversial proposition, which was first published in journals in 1976.
+The idea of peculiar motion on this scale in the universe was a highly controversial proposition.
 It was dismissed by leading astronomers but ultimately shown to be valid.
 The effect is now known as large scale streaming.

+Galactic motion

-The pair also briefly studied quasars, which had been discovered in 1963 and were a popular topic of research.
+Rubin and Kent also briefly studied quasars, which had been discovered in the early 1960s and were a popular topic of research.
+Wishing to avoid controversial areas of astronomy, including quasars and galactic motion, Rubin began to study the rotation and outer reaches of galaxies, an interest sparked by her collaboration with the Burbidges.